Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 a non-zero switching time, and switching earlier allows for perfect zero

-developed a newer controlled dubbed the UD2, which uses this idea
+developed a newer controlled dubbed the UD2, adding adjustable lead

 compensation via a variable inductor in a LC feedback network.
 Since